1980s

 Linda, Christmas 1985.

-Expo 86 GM Equip
+Expo 86 Vancouver

 In 1986 Disney decided they wanted to take on outside work, and they contracted to provide electronic systems for four pavilions at Expo 86 in Vancouver, B.C.
-This is Herb Webb in one of the equipment rooms.
+Their resolve to take on outside work soon evaporated, however, and Linda ended up handling design, import, export, project management, planning, scheduling, installation and support for all four.

-Expo 86 Gm Proj
+Expo 86 Equipment

 Loop Cabinet